secs-dev/.github/profile/README.md

-This organization is maintained by [ITMO University, Software Engineering](https://se.ifmo.ru/) students.
+This organization is maintained by [ITMO University, Software Engineering](https://se.ifmo.ru/) students, but is not affiliated with the unveristy or faculty.

 ![image](https://github.com/user-attachments/assets/05e65aff-eef9-43f8-a015-a4af3a9d4f39)